kumarikiran/kumarikiran.github.io/index.md

 ## Welcome to Kiran's webpage

 I have completed my PhD from [IITB-Monash Research Academy](https://www.iitbmonash.org), a joint PhD program with [Indian Institute of Technology Bombay, India](https://www.iitb.ac.in) and [Monash University, Australia.](https://www.monash.edu).
-I will be joining [Prof. Dave Thirumalai](https://sites.cns.utexas.edu/thirumalai/biography) as a Post-doctoral fellow at [Univertsity of Texas at Austin](https://www.utexas.edu).
+I will be joining [Prof. Dave Thirumalai's lab](https://sites.cns.utexas.edu/thirumalai/biography) as a Post-doctoral fellow at [Univertsity of Texas at Austin](https://www.utexas.edu).

 My research interests are in Polymer Physics and Chromatin Biology.